By Wolfgang Keller

 As I understand this website one can alternatively obtain a time-limited trial without these limits upon request (but the “Community Edition - Free Trial” seems to have no time limit).
 You might ask how large this time limit is and how one can obtain this alternative free (trial) version.
 This information is rather well-hidden on the IBM website, but at https://www.ibm.com/developerworks/community/blogs/jfp/entry/free_cplex_trials?lang=en one can find an answer: the evalutation period of this version is 90 days and after that one can get an “extended evalutation”.
 This site also contains information how one can obtain these versions.
 But consider this just as some bit of additional information to facilitate your own search.

 The homepage of FICO Xpress Optimization is http://www.fico.com/en/products/fico-xpress-optimization.
-The current version is 8.5.3.
-A free feature-reduced version of FICO Xpress Optimization called "FICO Xpress Optimization Community License" can be obtained at http://subscribe.fico.com/xpress-optimization-community-license.
-It has the following restrictions (according to the website where you land as soon as you register for the download):
+The current version is 8.5.10.
+A free feature-reduced version of FICO Xpress Optimization called "FICO Xpress Optimization Community License" can be obtained at https://community.fico.com/s/fico-xpress-optimization-licensing-optio .
+It has the following restrictions:

 If you want to do experiments with FICO Xpress Optimization's nonlinear solver, the following additional restrictions apply:

 The installation should be straight-forward.
 The installer should set an environment variable called XPRESSDIR that points to the installation folder.
 Check that it is set correctly.